webix-hub/docs/data/api/mouseevents_onmousemove_config.md

 @descr:

 - "onMouseMove" behavior is defined for component items rather than for the whole component
-- Use the 'onMouseMove' handler to attach function to item clicking regardless of the CSS class;
+- Use the "onMouseMove" handler to attach function to item clicking regardless of the CSS class;